fredrik-j-lindberg/dotfiles/README.md

 - Top menu bar:
   - Make time more compact. `Control Center / Menu Bar Only / Clock Options...` (e.g. disable day of week)
   - Hide as many icons as possible as possible as it will easily fill up with stuff. (e.g. disable spotlight, `Control Center / Menu Bar Only / Spotlight`)
+- Allow opening folder in VsCode from Finder.
+[Reference SO answer](https://stackoverflow.com/a/75736771)

 ### Other config